ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 5. **Extensibility**: Creating a flexible architecture that allows for easy integration of new data sources and analysis tools.

+6. **Infrastructure Management**: Providing robust capabilities for launching and managing containerized servers (Neo4j, Jupyter, Neodash, Ollama) and connecting to various APIs and filesystems.

 ## Roadmap Update Process

 1. Create a new version by incrementing the version number